 Welcome to our news and blogs section.
 Here you’ll find the latest developments and insights from across our longitudinal studies.

-In this live webinar, explore the new data available from Next Steps, learn why this national cohort study of millennials is such a valuable research resource and discover some of the first findings at age 32.
+In this webinar recording, explore the new data available from Next Steps, learn why this national cohort study of millennials is such a valuable research resource and discover some of the first findings at age 32.

 Working women in their early 30s in England are paid less than men of the same age, in the same types of jobs, who have similar levels of education and work experience.